Porto to Santiago de Compostela Bike Tour

 Itinerary

-You are going to enter in Spanish territory, ending in Bayona.
-It’s a city politically linked to Pontevedra where you can breathe the sea breeze.
-Away from the sea landscape you can also get lost in the old city center.
+You can also get lost in the old city center away from the sea landscape.
 Born from the Romans, the city kept growing towards the coast during the Middle Ages, with an influence from the Catholic Church.
-Curiously, during the XVI Century, Bayona was raided by British ships, led by the great corsair and explorer Francis Drake who saw an opportunity to establish a commercial and merchant point in this territory.Accommodation, Hotel 4 stars: Parador Baiona Hotel or upgrade to superior room in "Premium" option
+In the 16th Century, British ships raided Bayona.
+They were led by the famous corsair and explorer Francis Drake.
+He saw a chance to create a trade and merchant center in this area.

 This day will encompass the stream of Vigo and will end in San Simon's bay with a watery landscape to feast your eyes on.
 Always following the coastline, this day will be dedicated to Arcade and its famous oysters.
 Apart from this delightful cuisine, you will see monuments and sights dedicated to Santiago’s culture, such as the church of Santiago in Arcade (XII-XIII centuries) and roads and paths that will lead to our pilgrimage destination.
 It’s almost mandatory that, if you are passing by Arcade, you must taste and enjoy the famous oysters produced and harvested in the waters of this region.
 Curiously, during April’s first week there is a festival dedicated to this traditional gastronomy – “Fiesta de la Ostra” – where the city is filled with tourists and pilgrims to attend this event.
-Accommodation, Hotel 4 stars: Parador Pontevedra Hotel or upgrade to superior room in "Premium" option

 Heading to a pre-Roman city, Caldas de Reis, a province which belongs to Pontevedra.
 According to historical archives, the first inhabitants were a pre-Roman community that lived from the hot springs of this territory.
 The name “Caldas de Reis” is connected to the birthplace of Afonso VII, acting in the Middle Ages as a pilgrimage path to Santiago de Compostela.
 Apart from the rich cultural heritage, like Arcade, Caldas de Reis holds a peculiar gastronomy, such as the “empanadas” of lamprey and the traditional Spanish bread.
 Since the hot springs accompanied the evolution of this territory, nowadays it is a hot spot for tourism who seeks better healthy treatments for several illnesses.
-Accommodation, Rural House: Torre do Rioor upgrade to superior room in "Premium" option

 You will be met by Santiago de Compostela as your final destination, one of the ultimate pilgrimage cores in Western Europe.
 Like Rome and Jerusalem, the city of Santiago de Compostela presents us an unique religious beacon for tourists who find in this cycling journey an act of faith and inner-self.
 Reach the Square of Obradoiro, where you will witness the majestic baroque cathedral where the remains of the apostle are located.
-Accommodation, Hotel 4 stars: Compostela Hotel or Hotel 5 stars: Parador de Compostela Hotel (included in premium option)

 Price